mcianni/crypt_keeper/README.md

 Note: Any options defined using `crypt_keeper` will be passed to `new` as a hash.

-You can see an AES example [here](https://github.com/jmazzi/crypt_keeper/blob/master/lib/crypt_keeper/provider/aes_new.rb).
+You can see an example [here](https://github.com/jmazzi/crypt_keeper/blob/master/lib/crypt_keeper/provider/active_support.rb).

 ## Why?